 Where do we go from here?

-The MDP is available for public feedback until August 4 at 12 PM.
-Any final feedback will be reviewed and may be incorporated into the plan.
-Once the draft is finalized, it will be presented to Council for first reading of the MDP bylaw.
-The bylaw will then be advertised for two weeks and a public hearing will be held, which is another opportunity for the public to feedback on the draft document.
+A Public Hearing will be held on October 12th, 2016 at 10:00 AM.
+The Public Hearing is another opportunity for the public to provide feedback on the draft document.
 The bylaw may then proceed to second and third readings.
 With third reading, the MDP becomes an official bylaw that governs future development.